Bettyabnet/Amharic-fabric-shop-app/README.md

-This is AI generated file for my current textile business which will track my business
+This is AI generated file for my current textile business which will track my daily activity